 - Religious observation

 - Medical appointments

 - Extenuating family emergency

 - Court appointment

 - Returning from a school sponsored field trip

-- A bus arriving late to school
+- A bus that has come to school late

-Students who are tardy to school after 11:00am without a valid excuse will be ineligible for extracurricular activities that day.
+Students who are tardy to school after 11:10 a.m. without a valid excuse will be ineligible for extracurricular activities that day.